Immortality (CSI: Crime Scene Investigation): Ratings

+According to Nielsen Media Research, the episode was watched by 12.22 million household viewers and received a 1.8 rating in the 18–49 demographics, becoming so the most-watched, and highest-rated, show in its time slot.

+Critical reviews

 Upon reviewing the series finale, Gavin Hetherington of SpoilerTV named the episodes "the perfect send-off for such an epic show".
 He later called the episode a "dream come true" for fans of the series with the reunion of Gil, Catherine and Sara.